Carla Kelly

 Carla Sue Kelly (born 1947) is an American writer in the Regency romance genre.
-She is the author of over forty books and short stories.
+She is the author of over forty books and short stories and is a two time winner of the Romance Writers of America's RITA Award.

 Kelly is known for what she calls "dukeless" regencies, her stories often revolve around ordinary people solving their own problems.
 She also has a strong interest in the American West, which is reflected in her earliest published works and in her non-fiction.
 Since 2011, Kelly, who has a Mormon background, has written five historical romance novels that focus on the lives of young Mormon women: Borrowed Light, Enduring Light, My Loving Vigil Keeping, Safe Passage, and One Step Enough.

 Biography

 Kelly was born in 1947 and is the daughter of a Navy officer.
 She graduated from Brigham Young University in Provo, Utah where she studied Latin American history.
 She completed a master's degree at the University of Louisiana-Monroe, in American history, with a focus on the Civil War and Indian Wars.
 Kelly lives in Idaho Falls, Idaho with her husband.